Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 Imagine a criminal (**Generator**) who is trying to counterfeit famous paintings to later sell them to a museum in his town.
 The museum on the other hand, has employed an famous art expert (**Discriminator**) whose salary depends on deciding whether a painting is real or a fake.
 This is a *zero-sum game* setup, i.e. the better the criminal does, the less money the art expert gets; and the better the art expert does in distinguishing between real and fake potraits, the less money the criminal earn.
 By having this kind of competition, we can ensure both the criminal and the art expert will try their hardest.
 Even if the expert has found a solid way to discriminate fake and genuine pictures, the criminal will change his style until they again pass, at which point the expert will again try to improve himself and so on ...
 The only real difference to the real training process is that both Discriminator and Generator are untrained at the start.

-###### Theoretical Basis of the Training
-HIER ALLGEMEINT HALTEN; NICHT UNSERS BESCHREIBEN
-As described above, the training process is supposed to resemble a *zero-sum game*. ?So the loss functions have to be written in that manner, i.e. "contradictory"?

 # add: they are neural networks
 # add: we train them in alternating manner
 # add. loss functions

+## Preprocessing

 #### Basics 3: What is a Deep Convolutional Generative Adversarial Model Model

-1. Explain: What is a GAN
-    - concept (using an Analogy)
-    - theoretical basis
-        + equations...
-1,2 What do we try to do

-???
-Related Work and Similar Approaches

-1,4 Preprocessing
+#### Theoretical Basis of the Training
+HIER ALLGEMEINT HALTEN; NICHT UNSERS BESCHREIBEN
+As described above, the training process is supposed to resemble a *zero-sum game*. ?So the loss functions have to be written in that manner, i.e. "contradictory"?

 ## Network Structure and Design Choices
 Our network architecture is a scaled down version inspired by [Radford et al. (2015)](https://arxiv.org/abs/1511.06434).
 We do not have such a powerful architecture since our data has lower dimensionality (64x64, grayscale not rgb).
 Additionally, CHANGEX: Training GAN is really hard since they are XXX.